 Our journey so far

-Every student with disability succeeding plan 2021–2025 builds on the work we have undertaken so far to implement the Queensland Disability Review and our response plan, our first
+Every student with disability succeeding plan 2021–2025 builds on the work we have undertaken to implement the Queensland Disability Review and our response plan, our first

 Every student with disability succeeding plan.